 Keywords are best for situations where you have a finite number of choices to describe an aspect of the project or file.
-Attributes like Location, Market Sector, and Project Type work well as keywords.
+Things like location, market sector, project type work well as keywords.
 When mapping information from a project database like Deltek Vision, picklist fields are typically applied as keywords.

-While keywords are great for enabling search, Custom Fields come in handy when configuring document templates.
-Custom Fields are best for data sets that are specific to the file or project.
-For example, information about Square Footage, Completion Date, Project Description, Image Caption, and Project Cost work much better as Custom Fields.
-OpenAsset allows you to create a range of Custom Fields to describe your images.
+While keywords are great for enabling search, fields come in handy when configuring document templates.
+Fields are best for data sets that are specific to the file or project.
+For example, information about square footage, completion date, project descriptions, captions, and cost work much better as fields.
+OpenAsset allows you to create a range of custom fields to describe your images.